 Investigate the cost of a local hall or venue.
 Some halls will reduce fees if they consider your proposal will benefit the community.

 Many Areas of NAFAS and individual flower clubs have received funding from the National Lottery 'Awards for All' scheme.
-Guidelines for applying for this scheme are contained in a leaflet which can be downloaded from the Members Area of the NAFAS website - www.nafas.org.uk.

 b) Finding a venue

 The venue must be within your budget to hire and provide good facilities: